 - Don’t feed the wildlife.
 As cute as they are, it makes it harder for them to survive when they are fed.
 Also wildlife may be dangerous so keep your snacks for yourselves.

 Since you won’t be on site in an indoor venue we highly recommend getting ready for some place indoors.
-This could be done at a rental property like VRBO or a hotel.
+This could be done at a rental property like Airbnb or a hotel.
 If you’d like your hair and make up done we’ve loved working with Makeup by Heather B

 But if you’re feeling a bit more adventurous bring a fancy rug, and mirror, your supplies and get ready on either side of your car, true elopement style! 😉

 Pro Tip We highly recommend shopping around to find the best bang for your buck between